petrLorenc/aws_playground/AWS Certified Solutions Architect.md

     - Associations - link between a subnet and a route table
  - Security Groups - **stateful** (if inbound traffic is allowed, the response traffic is automatically allowed) virtual firewalls that control inbound and outbound traffic for AWS resources, stateful (return traffic is automatically allowed), EC2 level security, only allow rules (default deny all)
     - Can use anouther security group as a source/destination (reference by ID)
- - Network ACLs - **stateless** (no automatic allowance of return traffic) firewalls that control inbound and outbound traffic at the subnet level, more granular control than security groups, first match wins, one NACL per subnet
+ - Network ACLs (meaning Network Access Control Lists) - **stateless** (no automatic allowance of return traffic) firewalls that control inbound and outbound traffic at the subnet level, more granular control than security groups, first match wins, one NACL per subnet
  - Internet Gateway - allows communication between instances in your VPC and the internet, needed for public subnets
  - Interface Endpoints - elastic network interfaces (ENIs) with private IP addresses that serve as entry points for traffic destined to supported AWS services, powered by AWS PrivateLink (more higher control than Gateway Endpoints)
  - NAT Gateway/Instance - allows instances in private subnets to access the internet for updates, etc., without exposing them to inbound internet traffic (it is using IP address of NAT Gateway), do not use security groups with NAT (just NACLs), **need to be in public subnet**